eldipa/book-of-gehn/_posts/internet_scan/2021-10-16-IPv4-Scan-Part-III-Hop-stability.md

 The 25-quantile, that represents the value of the first quarter of the samples, is of 25612.8 seconds, a little more than 7 hours.

 ## Conclusions

 So with these so-spread bursts and the so-little changed difference in the TTLs we can conclude that most of the hop-count routes are *stable*.

-We cannot say anything about the real routes that the packets taken but we can know that the count of hops that they passed through remained constant.
+We cannot say anything about the real routes that the packets took but we can know that the count of hops that they passed through remained constant.